ericrallen/old-school-front-end-challenge/README.md

 That's okay, but those are rookie numbers.
 We need to increase that participant count to really see what's going on.

-With a minimum of `1000` participants, we can see things are taking a bit longer:
+With a minimum of `1000` participants, we can see the numbers start to go up:

 ```log
 -[PERFORMANCE]-------------------